-A fundamental basis of outsourcing manufacturing is that decreased labor costs outweigh the shipping cost.
+A fundamental tenet for outsourcing manufacturing is that decreased labor costs outweigh the shipping cost.
 But thanks to more automated assembly lines, we are very close to the tipping point in employee productivity where the shipping cost will outweigh the labor savings of offshore manufacturing.

 It’s not a coincidence that multinational companies are suddenly pulling manufacturing back into the U.S. Rather it’s the culmination of years of acceleration in manufacturing automation, ranging from textiles to factory lines.
-As Tesla found out the hard way, we are not quite at the point of fully automated manufacturing – but the rate of automation is accelerating.
+Tesla found out the hard way that fully automated manufacturing is not quite ready – but the rate of automation is accelerating.